parryc/thevoid/templates/leflan/language_azeri.md

 This form of the future has a sense of probability or possibility, but you're not totally sure it's going to happen.
 "The indefinite future tense can also express a regular or habitual activity.
 This meaning, however, is mostly reserved for proverbs and folk sayings."<cite>[EoA, 92](#eoa)</cite>

 It is often used to form polite questions or ask permission.
-When asking permission, the verb used is `olmaq:to happen` and the second verb is left in the infinitive.
+When asking permission, often the verb used is `olmaq:to happen` and the second verb is left in the infinitive.
 Otherwise, the verb is simply left in the INDEFFUT tense.

 As might be expected, negating `olmaq:to happen` with an infinitive indicates that the action is impossible.